The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 For context, this is a graduation ceremony.

 Frank Herbert’s Sardaukar are the fiercest fighters in the known universe.
-They instill terror in anyone facing them—although mostly, they attack from behind/ambush.
+They instill terror in anyone facing them—although mostly, they attack from ambush, have superior training, and top-of-the-line equipment.
 Then they meet the Fremen who bring the fight to them with a religious frenzy.

 Fought this duel after a sword-tip was removed from his arm.

 In Richard Lester’s 1973 version of The Three Musketeers, Athos, (Oliver Reed) is the best swordsman of the group.
 But swords are swords and a watermill doesn’t care about reputation.
-Athos’ cloak gets snagged on a watermill and he takes a sword tip to the throat.
+Athos’ cloak gets snagged on a watermill and he takes a sword tip to the throat for his trouble.

-Bonus points for D’Artagnan, who kills the deadly swordsman, Rochefort—with a broken sword.
+Bonus points for D’Artagnan, who kills another "deadliest swordsman," Rochefort—with a broken sword.

 FIERCE